-Dental Checkups & Teeth Cleanings – Northwest OKC
+Dental Checkups & Teeth Cleanings – Oklahoma City, OK

 Keeping Your Teeth and Gums Free of Plaque

 The bacteria in your mouth are constantly forming a layer of plaque on your teeth, and if it’s not removed it could very easily lead to cavities and gum disease.
 While you can get rid of a lot of plaque by yourself, it can be all too easy to miss some spots by accident.
-That’s why the American Dental Association recommends that you see a dentist in Northwest OKC regularly for checkups and cleanings.
+That’s why the American Dental Association recommends that you see a dentist regularly for dental checkups and teeth cleanings in Oklahoma City, OK.
 If you’re due for some preventive care, contact Bluff Creek Dental today!

 Why a Healthy Mouth is Important